-This document describes the design and development process for the Nova Bonita Workflow.
+This document describes the design and development operations in Nova Bonita.
 Although design and development activities may be performed by a single individual, they require the use of separate tools, and therefore are described as two separate roles.

 The information in this document is organized as follows: